iOS 18 Memory Movie is one of Apple Intelligence’s best features — here’s how to use it

 (Image credit: Future)

-If you've ever looked at the Memories in the Photos app on your iPhone and longed to create your own slideshow using photos and videos from your library, Apple Intelligence is about to grant you your wish.
-Among the AI-powered features coming to your iPhone via Apple Intelligence is the ability to create a Movie Memory using nothing more than a text prompt.
+If you've ever looked at the Memories in the Photos app on your iPhone and longed to create your own slideshow using photos and videos from your library, Apple Intelligence will grant you your wish.
+Among the AI-powered features now available on your iPhone is the ability to create a Movie Memory using nothing more than a text prompt.

-As of this writing, Memory Movie joins other Apple Intelligence features as only available through the iOS 18.1 public beta.
-Even then, you can only tap into Apple Intelligence features if you have a compatible phone — an iPhone 15 Pro, iPhone 15 Pro Max or any of the new iPhone 16 models.
-So as cool as the Memory Movie capability is, it's not a feature everyone will be able to use.
+Memory Movie joins other Apple Intelligence features now available as part of the iOS 18.1 update, but you can only tap into Apple Intelligence features if you have a compatible phone — an iPhone 15 Pro, iPhone 15 Pro Max or any of the new iPhone 16 models.
+So as cool as the Memory Movie capability is, it's not a feature everyone is able to use.

 Still, if you do have a compatible phone running iOS 18.1, you should give Memory Movie a try.
 I spent some time creating Memory Movies on an iPhone 15 Pro, and I was generally pleased with the results, though like many Apple Intelligence tools, this one remains a work in progress.